xataio/client-ts/packages/client/README.md

 import { XataClient } from './xata';

 const xata = new XataClient({
-  branch: 'branchname',
-  apiKey: 'xau_1234abcdef',
   fetch: fetchImplementation // Required if your runtime doesn't provide a global `fetch` function.
 });
 ```

-The import above will differ if you chose to genreate the types in a different location.
+The import above will differ if you chose to genreate the code in a different location.

-`XataClient` only has two required arguments: `branch` and `apiKey`. `fetch` is required only if your runtime doesn't provide a global `fetch` function.
+The `fetch` paramter is required only if your runtime doesn't provide a global `fetch` function.
 There's also a `databaseURL` argument that by default will contain a URL pointing to your database (e.g. `https://myworkspace-123abc.xata.sh/db/databasename`), it can be specified in the constructor to overwrite that value if for whatever reason you need to connect to a different workspace or database.

 The code generator will create two TypeScript types for each schema entity.
 The base one will be an `Identifiable` entity with the internal properties your entity has and the `Record` one will extend it with a set of operations (update, delete, etc...) and some schema metadata (xata version).